 Thank you for your interest in the Chemistry PhD Program at the University of Illinois at Urbana-Champaign.
-More information about our PhD program is found on the graduate degrees page.
+More information about our PhD program is found on the Graduate Degrees in Chemistry webpage.

 - At least 25 semester hours in chemistry (properly distributed)

 - GPA: 3.0 (on a 4.0 scale) is the minimum admission requirement for the Graduate College (however, Chemistry typically does not make offers to students with an undergraduate GPA below 3.5, unless they have a high graduate GPA or extensive research experience to compensate for a lower undergraduate GPA)

 - A completed online application (link below, in the application process section)

 - Three letters of reference

 - Official Transcripts of all previous undergraduate and graduate work (one transcript for each institution attended).
 Electronic transcripts must contain the name of the university/college, university/college seal, and/or signature of a registrar/dean.
 One or a combination of these features must be present, for the document to be considered a transcript.
 "Self-service, student versions of transcripts" and/or grade lists that students are able to obtain without submitting a request to their university/college will not be accepted.

 - GRE scores (general or subject) are not required.
 Please do not submit them.

 - English Language Proficiency Requirements: official test scores are required.
 The Department of Chemistry requires graduate students to serve as a Teaching Assistant (TA).
 As a result, English Proficiency requirements are more stringent than general admission into the Graduate College.
 All international students should follow the link above about English Proficiency requirements, to make sure you will qualify to TA.